olowoyinka/ML_ImageClassification_ChestDisease/README.md

 ## DESCRIPTION

 It is so obvious that an average **PULMONOLOGIST** spent several hour to diagnosis a sample image of X-Ray chest.
-Most especially, the diagnosis involves classifying different kind of disease that occurs in the chest.
+Most especially, when diagnosis involves classifying different kind of disease that occurs in the chest.

 Our project provides a Web based solution for this challenges faced by **PULMONOLOGIST**.